I can sum up my experience with Noom in one sentence: They recommend replacing salad dressing with lemon juice and eating ~300-calorie meals.

 If you haven’t read Part 1 of this review check it out first!

-Signing up was super easy and when I immediately thought, “Lol, this was made by startup folks.”
+Signing up was super-duper, insanely easy.
+I immediately thought, “Lol, this was made by startup folks.”
 Any startup/techy app worth its salt will ensure a dreamlike-ease of signing up for their product.
 They want to get as many people in as quickly as possible to show investors big, shiny, immediate numbers.

 Their tutorial and evaluation was as smooth as silk man.
 Cute, easy, and encouraging, it used all the gold standards startup apps apply to quickly engage you.